jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Training parameters

-In previosu sections, we discussed many problems in training a network, and how bad learning rate produces bad predictons.
-We now come back to the gradient descent and discuss different methods in updating the trainable parameters.
-This is not an easy topics because the shape of the cost function can be very different in different problem domains or the way we compute cost.
+In previous sections, we discussed many problems in training a network, and how bad learning rate produces bad predictions.
+We now come back to the gradient descent and discuss different methods for updating the trainable parameters.
+This is not an easy topic because the shape of the cost function can be very different in different problem domains or the way we compute cost.
 Fortunately, most DL software libraries provide many different optimization methods.
 We will cover a couple core concepts here.

 #### Rate decay
 To maintain a constant learning rate may not be a good idea.
 It is like using a saw to finish the last part of making a table.
-One common way to do it is after some initial phase, we start decay the learning rate for every N iterations.
-For example, after 10,000 iterations, the learing rate will be decay by the formula below for every 20,000 iterations:
+One common way to do it is after some initial phase, we start to decay the learning rate for every N iterations.
+For example, after 10,000 iterations, the learning rate will be decay by the formula below for every 20,000 iterations:

 $$
 learning_rate = learning_rate \cdot decay_factor